2016 DHB-Pokal

 The 2016 DHB-Pokal was the 40th edition of the tournament.
+SC Magdeburg won the tournament, beating SG Flensburg-Handewitt in the final.

 Format

 The first round was split in a north and a south part and played in mini tournaments where only the winner advanced to the round of 16.
 From there on a knockout system was used to determine the winner.
 The final four was played on one weekend in Hamburg.

 Round 1

 Games were played on 15 and 16 August 2015.